OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 We use payment data to complete transactions, as well as to detect and prevent fraud.

 Some Enterprise Online Services may require, or may be enhanced by, the installation of local software (e.g., agents, device management applications) on a device.
 At your direction, the local software may transmit (i) data, which may include Customer Data, from a device or appliance to or from the Enterprise Online Services. or (ii) logs or error reports to Microsoft for troubleshooting purposes.
 The Enterprise Online Services, including local software, may also collect Device and Usage data that may be transmitted to Microsoft and analyzed to improve the quality, security, and integrity of our products.

+Bing Search Services, as defined in the OST, use data such as search queries as described in the Bing section of this Privacy Statement.

 Top of page Enterprise and Developer Software and Enterprise AppliancesEnterprise and Developer Software and Appliances